-Business Professor at the University of Toronto, David Soberman said that if such allegations prove to be correct, consumers should be worried when reaching into their wallet.
+David Soberman, a business professor at the University of Toronto said that if such allegations prove to be correct, consumers should be worried when reaching into their wallet.

 “It raises concerns that this type of thing is happening not only with bread but with other products,” said Soberman.
 “It’s possible that we are paying more for groceries than we should be.”

-Soberman said that when dealing with price fixing, the decisions always come from higher up.
-He also said that if he allegations are proven, there could be massive consequences.
+Soberman said that if he allegations are proven, there could be serious consequences.

 “From a theoretical point of view, penalties are to be in line from the loss of consumer surplus due to price fixing,” he said.
 “It involves asking what prices would have been observed had the fixing not occurred.
 Take the difference and multiply the number of loaves sold.
 There is a also a punitive element [as much as 100 per cent of such a number] to stop defendants from doing it again.”

-Prices from both Loblaws and Metro were up about 40 per cent from close of trading yesterday, with prices for stock at $66.98 and $40.79 respectively.
+Stock prices for both Loblaws and Metro were up about 40 per cent from close of trading yesterday, with prices at $66.98 and $40.79 per share respectively.